brainelectronics/ArduinoIRMapping/README.md

 # ArduinoIRMapping
-moves a IR sensor around and builds a map out of the values
+moves a IR sensor around and builds a grey scaled "image" out of the distances

-use two servo motors and a sharp ir sensor to map the surface around you.
+use two servo motors and a IR sensor to map the surface around you.
-The surface will be displayed as "0" (free) or "1" (blocked) on the serial monitor
+The surface will be displayed as white (free) or up to black (blocked) on the pygame window

 TBD:
-Use a python script to show the map instead of the terminal view
+ensure that all values are received and convertable